-Many people visit State Records researching a village or town, usually for a significant anniversary.
+Many people visit us to research a village or town, usually for a significant anniversary.
 It can often be daunting and hard work to go through the large number of archives that might mention the town.

-Suzanne Upton, an archivist working in Public Access at State Records set out to research the town of Dalgety to demonstrate the types of records you might find when undertaking local history research.
+Archivist Suzanne Upton set out to research the town of Dalgety to demonstrate the types of records you might find when undertaking local history research.
 This page contains a number of examples of records found in the State archives that show the history of the small village of Dalgety.

 Suzanne has provided a step by step account of the approach that she took in her research.
 We hope that this will give you some tips and tactics for your local history project.